 Unlike the mechanical relay, a solid state relay can be turned on and off very quickly, much faster than a mechanical relay could ever dream of.
 This translates into very precise temperature control as temperature adjustments can be made within fractions of a second.
 This type of temperature control resolution is not available using mechanical relays.

 Solid state relays can also be turned on and off precisely when the AC voltage is at Zero (which happens 120 times a second in North America).
 It's called "Zero Crossing" and this keeps the solid state relay running cool.
 An unintended and very healthy consequence of this Zero Crossing is that heating elements love to be turned on and off at Zero volts as well.
 They show this love by lasting longer.
 It's a win, win.

-There's more to our design than simply dropping in a different relay and calling it good.
+There's more to our Quiet Drive design than simply dropping in a different relay and calling it good.
 It's a complete system that takes physical and load factors into account.

 The solid state relays we have chosen are capable of carrying 30 amps.
 We limit the amperage we put through them to 15 amps.
 We do this to provide an incredible amount of headroom as well as guaranteeing that we stay well below the derating curve.
 We're not even close to over-stepping any limits.

-The entire design of our Quiet Drive Solid State Relay System started from the point of view of the solid state relay and what it needed to perform at its peak.
-The ultimate design resulted in creating the most overbuilt, reliable and precise power control system available in the kiln market.
+The entire design of our Quiet Drive Solid State Relay System started from the point of view of keeping the solid state relay happy.
+Our ultimate design resulted in creating the most overbuilt, reliable and precise power control system available in the kiln market.

 Our Quiet Drive Solid State Relay System is available as an option on almost every model we offer.
-Some models, like the LB Series knife / heat treat ovens, are standard equipped.
 You want this!